1. 1

 To see him obviously framed

-Couldn't help, but make me feel ashamed
+Couldn't help but make me feel ashamed

-To live in a land
+To live in a land where justice is a game

 Now all the criminals in their coats and their ties

-Are free to drink martinis and watch the Sun rise
+Are free to drink Martinis and watch the Sun rise

 While Rubin sits like Buddha in a ten-foot cell

-An innocent man in a living hell
+An innocent man in a livin' hell

-That's the story of the Hurricane
+Yes, that’s the story of the Hurricane

 But it won't be over till they clear his name